 It's important to realize that not all fats are created equal.
 While nearly all foods contain some fat, it's the type of fats that are key in determining the wholesomeness of particular products.

 You can think of the three different types of fats as "the Good", "the Bad" and "the Ugly".
 Good fats are unsaturated - monounsaturated and polyunsaturated fats.
 You'll find high levels of these good fats in nuts, fish and vegetable oils such as corn, canola, and sunflower oils to name a few.
-They've been shown to reduce levels of LDL (bad) cholesterol, and maintain HDL (good) cholesterol.
-Frito-Lay snack chips and nuts contain mostly good fats.
+They've been shown to reduce levels of LDL (bad) cholesterol, and maintain HDL (good) cholesterol when they replace saturated fats in the diet and caloric intake is maintained.